rpjohnst/rpjohnst.github.io/_posts/2020-08-22-safe-bindings-in-rust.md

 [bindgen]: https://github.com/rust-lang/rust-bindgen

-However, C++ type signatures encode more information than `bindgen` understands, including *ownership* information &mdash; who is responsible for freeing the object, and when and how should they do so?
+However, C++ type signatures encode more information than `bindgen` understands, including *ownership* information --- who is responsible for freeing the object, and when and how should they do so?
 The [`cxx`][cxx] binding generator understands several standard C++ "vocabulary" types like `std::vector` and `std::unique_ptr`, expanding the class of bugs we can eliminate.

 [cxx]: https://github.com/dtolnay/cxx/